richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 \end{aligned}
 $$

-The suitability of these choices is proven in the paper.
+The suitability of these choices is proven convincingly in the paper.

 When a record is selected to enter the reservoir, another uniform random variable $i~\in~[0, n)$ is generated to decide which record to replace.